Azure/sg-aks-workshop/deploy-app/README.md

 ### File Share Setup

-You will notice that some of the pods are not starting up, this is because a secret is missing, the secret to access Azure Files.
-Please talk to your proctors to get the proper credentials or feel free to set up your own Azure Files and upload the sample fruit images in this repo directory.
+You will notice that some of the pods are not starting up, this is because an Azure File Share is missing and the secret to access Azure Files.

-**Be careful to take note of the folder name it needs to be in the Azure File Share.**

 Create an Azure Storage account in your resource group.
 ```bash